-A minor ailment – not serious enough to attend a doctor for, but annoying enough to bother you – could benefit greatly from an essential oil.
-In an article about the forms of supplements I described essential oils because some are suitable for internal use.
+A minor ailment – not serious enough to attend a doctor for, but annoying enough to bother you – could benefit greatly from essential oil.
+In an article about the forms of supplements, I described essential oils because some are suitable for internal use.
 However, there are many more applications.

 If you have visited this website before, then you know that I am a big believer in organic products.
 So you understand, only natural organic essential oils qualify for me.

 Years ago I was looking into methods to sleep better and one of the things that improved my sleep hugely was a quality Lavender Oil.
 Since I found that one, I have extended the use of essential oils to other aspects of my life as well.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.

 Table of contents

 An essential oil should be organically grown, GMO-free and toxic-free, to give ourselves the best treatment with it.
 Unfortunately, there is a lot of counterfeiting and artificial oils on the market.
 Invest in a certified brand.